mattblovell/kodi_panel/README.rst

 `RPi.GPIO-Odroid <https://github.com/awesometic/RPi.GPIO-Odroid>`_.

-The general approach taken by this project, running separately from Kodi itself and retrieving all relevant state via JSON-RPC, has been used by other projects.
+The general approach taken by this project, running separately from Kodi and retrieving all relevant state via JSON-RPC, has been used by other projects.
 The main advantage of *not* being a Kodi addon is that, at least with Kodi Leia, one is no longer restricted to Python 2.
 Being a standalone script also means that one can have a separate SBC driving a "Now Playing"